 From savory, ever-so-sticky morsels of soy-stuffed Siu Mai to the doughy, slightly sweet faux-meat-filled Cha Siu Bao rolls, dim sum has kept the Chinese sated for centuries.
 As was tradition back in the days of the Jin Dynasty, today, dim sum is always served with a pot of tea, as the warm, soothing liquid is believed to aid in the digestion of these Chinese treats.

 While some dim sum table manners seem inherent—such as not using your chopsticks as skewers to stab dumplings—other do’s and don’ts are important to remember, too.
-If you’re dining out and the cart service doesn’t have enough veg options for a satisfying meal, feel free to order off the menu.
+If you’re dining out once it’s safe, and the cart service doesn’t have enough veg options for a satisfying meal, feel free to order off the menu.
 Sautéed greens usually come around on carts, but if you’re in a group, ordering one veg noodle dish for the table might be wise.

 Tea is an integral part of the dim sum experience, and includes its own etiquette.
 Don’t pour your own tea before making sure that everyone else has been served.
 If someone else has served you tea, tap the table to show your appreciation.
 To indicate to the waiter that you’d like more, lift the teapot lid to one side, but don’t take it off and set it on the table.
 For the perfect at-home brew, bring 4 cups of water to a boil.
 Add green tea (4 bags), 2 vanilla beans (halved), 3 tablespoons agave nectar, and a small handful of mint leaves.
 Turn off the heat and steep in the pot for 5 minutes.
 Strain and enjoy!